wise-team/engrave/readme.md

 ## Requesting wildcard SSL certificate

-Befor running ENGRAVE system you need to request wildcard certificate.
+Befor running ENGRAVE system on production you need to request wildcard certificate.
 Otherwise nginx deamon wouldn't start because he's serving SSL files for default.
 Requesting that kind of certificate requires DNS records to be changes during process.
 You need to do it manually because it's depends on your domain registrar.
 We prepared interactive script to do it with your help:

 `./request_wildcard_certificate.sh`